 You can start the beer mile at either end of the Bermondsey arches.

-I prefer to start it with Southwark Brewing Company, which is closest to London Bridge Station (easy to get to by bus, tube and National Rail) as the breweries are closer together at this end and you can fill up with tasty food from Maltby Street Market before you go.
+We prefer to start it with Southwark Brewing Company, which is closest to London Bridge Station (easy to get to by bus, tube and National Rail) as the breweries are closer together at this end and you can fill up with tasty food from Maltby Street Market before you go.

 As an added bonus, Fourpure, which is at the other end of the beer mile, opens until 8pm so you have plenty of time to get down there – if you have the stamina!